Werkov/Werkov.github.io/_drafts/capital.md

 > where it is a question of force, their mass, the amount of its product will
 > depend on the velocity of its working parts, on the speed, for instance, of
 > the spindles, or on the number of blows given by the hammer in a minute.
-- are there any machines where it doesnt hold?
+- are there any machines where it doesn't hold?

 > development is incomplete, but whose limbs are all the more supple.
 The
 > labour of women and children was, therefore, the first thing sought for by